TAH-QUANT: Effective Activation Quantization in Pipeline Parallelism over Slow Network: Activation Quantization

 Where $\alpha^{(1)}$ and $\alpha^{(2)}$ represent the elements in $\bm{\alpha}$ with the largest and the second largest absolute values, $\varrho$ is a small positive constant.
 If $r$ exceeds a threshold $\tau$ (empirically, we set $\tau = 2.0$), we will deem $\mathbf{a}_{i,j,t}$ to contain an outlier and apply the Hadamard-based transform as we will introduce below; otherwise, we skip this transform for that tile.
+We choose $\tau$ via a sensitivity study: $\tau=2.0$ consistently improves convergence compared to always applying ($\tau=0$) or never applying ($\tau=\infty$) the transform; detailed results are provided in Appendix~\ref{app:tau}.

-\textbf{Hadamard transform with pivot element swap}: For a group identified to have an outlier, we perform a \textit{pivot element swap} to align the pivot value (the element with the largest absolute value) with the Hadamard matrix structure.
-Let $d = \arg\max_k |\alpha_k|$ be the index of the pivot element (i.e., $\alpha_d=\alpha^{(1)}$).
-We construct a permutation matrix $\mathbf{P}_d \in \mathbb{R}^{G \times G}$ that swaps the first and $d$-th coordinates, which yields a permuted vector by multiplying this permutation matrix:
+\textbf{Hadamard transform with pivot element swap}: For a group identified to have an outlier, we perform a \textit{pivot element swap} to align the pivot (the element with the largest absolute value) with the Hadamard matrix structure.
+Let $d = \arg\max_k |\alpha_k|$ denote the pivot element index (i.e., $\alpha_d=\alpha^{(1)}$).
+We define a permutation matrix $\mathbf{P}_d \in \mathbb{R}^{G \times G}$ that swaps the first and $d$-th coordinates, which yields a permuted vector by multiplying this permutation matrix:

-Next, we multiply this transformed vector by a Hadamard matrix $\mathbf{H}_G \in {\pm 1}^{G \times G}$ to redistribute the values and resolve the issue of outliers:
+Next, we multiply this transformed vector by a Hadamard matrix $\mathbf{H}_G \in \{\pm 1\}^{G \times G}$ to redistribute the values and resolve the issue of outliers:

 After applying this transform, the extreme value in the original $\bm{\alpha}$ will be redistributed across all components in the transformed vector $\dot{\bm{\alpha}}$.
 This transform greatly reduces the dynamic range of the group: the formerly pivot value is no longer isolated in a single position, yielding a more balanced tile for the activation vector.
 As a result, the quantization error can be reduced, since a tighter quantization scale can represent the values with higher precision.
 Notably, because $\mathbf{H}_G$ is orthogonal (i.e., $\mathbf{H}_G \mathbf{H}_G^T = G\mathbf{I}_G$), we can later invert the transform by applying $\mathbf{H}_G^T$ to the de-quantized values when recovery of the original domain is required.